-- Students will start to learn about various facets of diversity and inclusion, and start to appreciate the values of diversity and inclusion in Human Services profession. - Students will be introduced to ethics and values of human services and how to apply in solving social problems. - Students will be immersed in the Columbia College's Mastery Learning model to ensure students are meeting expectations academically and professionally.
+- Students will start to learn about various facets of diversity and inclusion, and start to appreciate the values of diversity and inclusion in Social Services profession. - Students will be introduced to ethics and values of human services and how to apply in solving social problems.